The Hollywood Ghosts of Roxbury Drive

 Roxbury Dr., which is located in Beverly Hills, was the home to many of the biggest stars in Hollywood during its Golden Age.
 A few of the big names include Lucille Ball, Agnes Moorehead, Jimmy Stewart, Spencer Tracy, and Jack Benny.
 All of these and more will be covered below, nearly 2 dozen in total.

 These stars are all dead now and a great number of their homes have been demolished, replaced with larger and more modern structures.
-The destruction of these landmarks is a disgrace on architecture as well as historical levels.
+The destruction of these landmarks is a disgrace to architecture as well as historical levels.
 If a house wasn’t demolished it was easy to include the size specifications.
 If it was demolished, typically, this information was difficult to ascertain so it was not included.
+So let’s step back in time and dive into these wonderful homes and their owners that have been lost to time.

-Note: the title of this article is figurative.
-There are no actual ghosts in this article (okay, there is 1).
+There are no actual ghosts in this article (okay, there’s one).

 The 1000 (‘Ten Hundred’) Block Of Roxbury Dr.